Sammis Reyes: Basketball

 Sammis Daniel Reyes Martel was born on October 19, 1995, in Talcahuano, a port city in the Greater Concepción metropolitan area of Chile.
 His family moved to Santiago shortly after, where Reyes grew up playing soccer and basketball with aspirations to play in the NBA.
 At the age of nine he joined the Boston College Sports Club, a member of the Liga Nacional de Básquetbol de Chile, prior to being recruited to join the Chile national basketball team two years later.
-He was a member of the Boston College team that were runners-up of the 2014 Campioni del Domani, a basketball tournament in Chile for players aged 19 and under.
+He was a member of the Boston College team that were runners-up of the 2014 Campioni del Domani, a Chilean youth basketball tournament.

 While on a US tour with the Chilean youth national team in 2010, Reyes was scouted by American recruiters and offered a scholarship to attend Westlake Prep, a school in the Miami metropolitan area.
 He accepted and left Chile by himself at age 14 to attend the following year.
 He arrived knowing almost no English and had to quickly learn it, which he did through exposure from film and music.
 During this time he met and befriended Alex Rifkind, the son of music entrepreneur Steve Rifkind, while playing together in an Amateur Athletic Union basketball circuit.
 Reyes eventually moved in with the Rifkinds and transferred to North Broward Preparatory School in Coconut Creek, Florida, after briefly attending Saint Andrews School in Boca Raton due to Westlake Prep shutting down.

 Reyes signed a National Letter of Intent to play college basketball at the University of Hawaii in 2014, but suffered a hand injury while practicing with them that forced him to miss his freshman season.
 Later feeling homesick and disapproving with the school's decision to fire head coach Gib Arnold mid-season, he dropped out and returned to Florida to recover from his injuries.
 Reyes then attended a semester at Palm Beach State College and played with their basketball team before transferring to Tulane University in 2016.
 He spent two seasons with the Tulane Green Wave but played in just two games in 2017 after opting-out due to being unhappy with his playing time.

 Reyes graduated from Tulane's Freeman School of Business with a degree in business management before playing his final year of collegiate eligibility for the Loyola Wolf Pack at Loyola University New Orleans in 2018, where he also graduated with a Master of Business Administration degree.
 In addition to college basketball, he still participated with the Chile national team in international events such as the 2011 FIBA Americas Under-16 Championship and the 2019 FIBA Basketball World Cup qualifiers.
 He primarily played the power forward position throughout his basketball career.